Skip To Content

 Many of the residents of Liberty County have their occupation in the fields of education and health care.
 The county’s economy also consists of retail trade, manufacturing, transportation and warehousing, and construction.
 The rural, wooded plains that exist within Liberty County provides plenty agriculture jobs and jobs in the forest/hardwood timber industry.
 Many residents choose to commute to Houston, in neighboring Harris County.

-The Median Household Income in Liberty County was $49,655 in 2016.
-The Average Sales Price of homes in this county was $ 154,401 for 2015.
+The Median Household Income in Liberty County was $59,605 with an average home sales Price of $281,000 for 2025.